mateo1mc/mateo1mc/README.md

 <br>

 - 👋 Hi, I’m MATEO, passionate about building innovative applications and exploring new technologies through coding.
-- 👀 I’m proficient in Python, JavaScript, HTML, and CSS for creating interactive web applications and automating tasks.
+- 👀 I’m proficient in Python {Django/Flask}, JavaScript, HTML, and CSS for creating interactive web applications and automating tasks.
 - 🌱 Currently diving into machine learning and open-source contributions.
 - 💡 Eager to collaborate on projects focusing on machine learning, web development, or open-source initiatives and more.
 <br>